gundb/panic-server/README.md

 ```

 ###### async/await
-If you're using Babel.js, promises become much more succinct using the ES7/2016 async/await controls, or if you're using the [`asyncawait`](https://www.npmjs.com/package/asyncawait) module on npm.
+If you're using Babel.js, promises become much more succinct using the ES7/2016 async/await controls, or alternatively [`asyncawait`](https://www.npmjs.com/package/asyncawait) on npm, or the [`co`](https://github.com/tj/co) module.
+I recommend checking them out, as it greatly improves the code readability.

+**Babel.js/ES2016**
 ```javascript
 // define an async function
 async function runCodeStuff () {